fovi-llc/python-genai/ARCHITECTURE.md

 # Architecture

-This document describes the architecture of the python-genai package.
+This document describes the architecture of the python-ai package.

 ## Overview

-python-genai is a Python wrapper for Chrome's built-in AI Prompt API that enables seamless access to browser-provided language models from Jupyter notebooks.
+python-ai is a Python wrapper for Chrome's built-in AI Prompt API that enables seamless access to browser-provided language models from Jupyter notebooks.
 The implementation uses minimal code and directly maps to the Web IDL specifications.

 ## Components

-### 1. Data Models (`python_genai/models.py`)
+### 1. Data Models (`python_ai/models.py`)

 Pure Python dataclasses that mirror the IDL specification: